securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Motivation and Prior Work

-Many security researchers encounter situations where they are unable to report security issues to organizations because there is no course of action laid out or no way indicated to contact the owner of a particular resource.
+Many security researchers encounter situations where they are unable to report security vulnerabilities to organizations because there is no course of action laid out or no way indicated to contact the owner of a particular resource.

-As per section 4 of {{?RFC2142}}, there is an existing convention of using the \<SECURITY@domain\> email address for communications regarding security issues.
-That convention provides only a single, email-based channel of communication for security issues per domain, and does not provide a way for domain owners to publish information about their security disclosure policies.
+As per section 4 of {{?RFC2142}}, there is an existing convention of using the \<SECURITY@domain\> email address for communications regarding security vulnerabilities.
+That convention provides only a single, email-based channel of communication for security vulnerabilities per domain, and does not provide a way for domain owners to publish information about their security disclosure policies.